wendyyng/doggoArena_base_project/README.md

 #To clone this project, do:

-git clone https://github.com/CodeCoreYVR/doggoArena_base_project.git <your choice of name>
+git clone https://github.com/CodeCoreYVR/doggoArena_base_project.git "your choice of name"

-This will clone your repository into a directory with the name given instead of "<your choice of name>"
+This will clone your repository into a directory with the name given instead of "your choice of name"